DeepakStark123/denomination/README.md

 - **Cloud Backup and Sync:** Add cloud storage to sync data across devices.
 - **Search and Filter in History:** Enable quick lookup of saved records based on date, category, or amount.
-- **Multi-Language Support:** Support for multiple languages to cater to diverse users.
-- **Export Feature:** Export transaction records as CSV or PDF files.
 - **Custom Denominations:** Allow users to add custom currency denominations.

 ---